About us

 For all the bad press bureaucracy gets, it turns out to be incredibly good at reliable, efficient execution of a proven business model.
 Since that is the primary focus of every successful business, bureaucracy has a lot going for it.
 The problem isn’t bureaucracy.
 The problem is the lack of decentralized innovation to go alongside bureaucracy.

 I realized that the unofficial skunkworks project I did in the U.S. Marine Corps might be a solution.
 Companies could keep their management systems exactly as they are.
 But also enjoy all the benefits of decentralized innovation.
 The challenge was how to get enough employees to do this.
-It turns out, not more than 1 in 1,000 employees launch unofficial skunkworks projects.
+In startups, everyone does this.
+But in mature companies, not more than 1 in 1,000 employees launch unofficial skunkworks projects.
 They may want to.
 But it feels too risky.
 So they do nothing.
 The potential is there.
 But it rarely turns into anything more than an idea in someone’s head.
-Big companies would need a lot more employees launching unofficial skunkworks projects to make it a viable innovation model.
+Yet take those same employees and put them in a startup or on a skunkworks team, they will suddenly be innovative.
+Just like everyone else around them.
+The question was how to unlock these dynamics on regular teams in mature companies.

 So I set out to find a solution.
-Find a way to go into any company and get 5%, 10% or even 20% of employees to launch unofficial skunkworks projects.
-That would change everything.
+Find a way to go into any company and get the entrepreneurial initiative you find in startups.

 The solution is built into the most famous storytelling model in the world.
 The Hero’s Journey by Joseph Campbell.
 It explains why most employees do nothing when they bump into a problem or opportunity.
 Even though they want to.
 They get stuck in the “Refusal of the Call.”
 In the Hero’s Journey, we’re dealing with an unlikely hero.
 Someone who isn’t supposed to save the day.
 Facing a daunting challenge.
 Up against terrible odds.
 Full of fear and insecurity.
 In rare cases, they can muster the courage on their own.
 Set out on the journey into the unknown.
 But in most cases, they need some help.
 To use a Star Wars analogy, you need an Obi-Wan Kenobi for the Luke Skywalkers in the company (unlikely heroes of ANY gender).
 Without an Obi-Wan Kenobi, the Luke Skywalkers never set out to save the universe.
 Even when the CEO makes it official company policy to allow unofficial skunkworks projects, it feels too risky without a catalyst.

 It turns out, 3M happened upon this model in the 1920s.
 Decades before their famous 15% rule.
 It transformed 3M from a 23-year-old sandpaper company into one of the most innovative companies on the planet.
-Dick Drew was 3M’s original corporate rebel, and he played the role of Obi-Wan Kenobi.
+Dick Drew was 3M’s original unofficial innovator, and he played the role of Obi-Wan Kenobi.
 He inspired an entire generation of innovators at 3M.
 They created breakthrough after breakthrough.
 Unfortunately, 3M didn’t understand the model.
-After Dick Drew retired, 3M’s corporate rebels disappeared too.
+After Dick Drew retired, 3M’s unofficial skunkworks projects disappeared too.
 Later 3M launched their 15% rule.
-But it has never been very successful in creating growth.
-It violates the dynamics that make corporate rebels so successful.
+But it has never been very successful in creating breakthroughs.
+It violates the dynamics that make unofficial skunkworks projects so successful.

-That’s the story behind the corporate rebel model.
-Corporate rebels have been spectacularly successful at creating billion-dollar breakthroughs in big companies.
-It’s how Gary Starkweather created the laser printer at Xerox.
+That’s the story behind this new skunkworks program.
+Unofficial skunkworks projects have created more billion-dollar breakthroughs than Bell Labs and Xerox PARC combined.
+It’s how Ken Kutaragi created the PlayStation at Sony.
+Gary Starkweather created the laser printer at Xerox.
 Shuji Nakamura created LED lighting at Nichia.
 Gary Klassen created BlackBerry Messenger at RIM.
 And so much more.
-For the past 100 years, corporate rebels have been the most successful innovators in big companies.